COVID-19 pandemic in the Philippines: Employment

-In terms of unemployment rate, the Philippine Statistics Authority (PSA) records an estimated unemployment rate of 5.3% in January 2020, which is the same with January 2019.
-Moody's Analytics puts its estimate at 5.3% for the first quarter of 2020, while Nomura expects 7.5% for Q1 and a 13-year high of 8% in Q2 of this year.
-Meanwhile, the IMF stated that the unemployment rate in the country would be 6.2% in 2020 compared to 5.1% in 2019.
-A higher rate of 6.8% for 2020 was also predicted by S&P Global Ratings.
+The Philippine Statistics Authority (PSA) recorded an estimated unemployment rate of 5.3% in January 2020, the same as January 2019.
+Moody's Analytics put its estimate at 5.3% for the first quarter of 2020, while Nomura expected 7.5% for Q1 and a 13-year high of 8% in Q2.
+Meanwhile, the IMF stated that the unemployment rate in the country would be 6.2% in 2020, compared to 5.1% in 2019.
+A higher rate of 6.8% for 2020 was predicted by S&P Global Ratings.

 The Trade Union Congress of the Philippines estimated that around 7,000 people may lose jobs within the first half of 2020 due to the pandemic.
 Economists from the Ateneo de Manila University estimated that 57% of the country's workforce may be displaced within the end of the first quarter of 2020.
-It comprises around 15 million workers in Luzon that were laid off due to the enhanced community quarantine, around four million of whom are based in Metro Manila, as well as an estimated 4.3 million workers in Visayas and another 4.3 million in Mindanao that were laid off due to quarantine restrictions.

-In March 2020, the Department of Labor and Employment (DOLE) stated that 1.05 million workers were displaced due to the pandemic, even after they released guidelines for employers in handling the impact of COVID-19.
+Around 15 million workers in Luzon were laid off due to the enhanced community quarantine, around four million of whom were based in Metro Manila, as well as an estimated 4.3 million workers in Visayas and another 4.3 million in Mindanao that were laid off due to quarantine restrictions.

-Philippine aviation services were heavily affected after travel, both locally and internationally, was restricted to contain the spread of the virus.
+In March 2020, the Department of Labor and Employment (DOLE) stated that 1.05 million workers were displaced due to the pandemic, even after they released guidelines for employers on handling the impact of COVID-19.

-Some German businesses were reported to reduce investments in the Philippines, but will continue to maintain their employees.
+Philippine aviation services were heavily affected by local and international travel restrictions.

-In early 2021, there were reports that some employers are requiring its workers to get vaccinated before allowing them to physically report for work, with some workers threatened to be placed on floating status if they are not able to comply.
-DOLE released a statement that such practice is illegal and workers should be only vaccinated on a voluntary basis.
-In Cebu, business process outsourcing company Select VoiceCom (SVC) launched a ₱1.5-million vaccination incentive program in 2021 for its over 900 employees, which included cash raffles and guaranteed rewards for fully vaccinated staff.
-The initiative aimed to boost voluntary vaccination among its workforce.
+In early 2021, there were reports that some employers were requiring their workers to get vaccinated before allowing them to physically report for work, with some workers threatened to be placed on floating status if they did not comply.
+DOLE released a statement that such practice is illegal; workers should be vaccinated only voluntarily.
+In Cebu, the business process outsourcing company Select VoiceCom (SVC) launched a ₱1.5-million vaccination incentive program in 2021 for its over 900 employees, which included cash raffles and guaranteed rewards for fully vaccinated staff.

-The onset of the COVID-19 pandemic disproportionately impacted female employment, but the Philippines' past efforts to reduce gender inequalities mitigated the negative impact of female employment and educational opportunities.
+The onset of the COVID-19 pandemic disproportionately impacted female employment, but the Philippines' past efforts to reduce gender inequalities mitigated the negative impact on female employment and educational opportunities.